roytrust/programming/methodology.md

 * __algorithm__ always defines a clear set of actions that can achieve some goal, a __pattern__ is a more high-level description of a solution. algorithm is a cooking recipe, a pattern is more like a blueprint.
 * Patterns aren't invented, they are discovered.
 * OO Basics: abstraction, encapsulation, polymorphism, inheritance.
+* __Null Objects__: don't have a meaningful object to return, and yet want to remove the responsibility for handling null from the client.

 ## Creational Patterns
 ### [Abstract Factory](https://refactoring.guru/design-patterns/abstract-factory)